Jack Bertoli: Personal and family life

-While living with Thelly and Jeh, before the Partition of the Country, and after the Independence of India, Jack Bertoli had the chance to meet with many Indian, and world political leaders and world dignitaries, who were often invited to the J.R.D.
+While living with Thelly and Jeh, before the partition of India, and after independence, Bertoli had the chance to meet with many Indian, and world political leaders and world dignitaries, who were often invited to J.R.D.
 Tata's private receptions, held in their house in Bombay, called "The Cairn".
-Among these were Jawaharial Nehru, his daughter Indira Gandhi, who was a close friend of Bertoli's mother; Krishna Hutheesing (Nerhu's sister), V.K.
-Krishna Menon, described as the second most powerful man in India; Muhammad Ali Jinnah, the founder of the Muslim State of Pakistan (East and West Pakistan), Willy Messerschmitt, the designer of the World War II German fighter plane, and the three wheeler K200 small, inexpensive car; and also several ambassadors and world political leaders.
+Among these were Jawaharlal Nehru, his daughter Indira Gandhi, who was a close friend of Bertoli's mother; Krishna Hutheesing (Nehru's sister), V.K.
+Krishna Menon, described as the second most powerful man in India; Muhammad Ali Jinnah, the founder of the Muslim State of Pakistan (East and West Pakistan), Willy Messerschmitt, the designer of the World War II German fighter plane, and the small, inexpensive, three-wheeled KR200 car; and also several ambassadors and world political leaders.

-Jack Bertoli, on his birthday, was introduced to Mahatma Gandhi (Mohandas Karamchand Gandhi), the "Father of the Indian Nation", who had celebrated his birthday two days earlier.
+Bertoli, on his birthday, was introduced to Mahatma Gandhi (Mohandas Karamchand Gandhi), the "Father of the Indian Nation", who had celebrated his birthday two days earlier.
 Gandhi was living next to J.R.D.
-Tata's holiday home on the Beach of Juhu, near Bombay, and was on a fasting and non-speaking period of Civic Disobedience in his non-violent fight for the Independence of the Country.
-He wrote a short poem for Jack Bertoli, urging him to try and follow the best road of life, in the simplest yet most dynamic way.
+Tata's holiday home on the Beach of Juhu, near Bombay, and was on a fasting and non-speaking period of civil disobedience in his non-violent fight for the independence of the country.
+He wrote a short poem for Bertoli, urging him to try and follow the best road of life, in the simplest yet most dynamic way.
 This meeting with Gandhi, together with the personal teachings and philosophy he received from J.R.D.
-Tata, encouraged Jack Bertoli to pursue planning for the betterment of life for the less fortunate masses and population of India.
+Tata, encouraged Bertoli to pursue planning for the betterment of life for the less fortunate masses and population of India.